All Episodes

 The fact that she cares about you that much says a little bit.

-It's it's another red pill moment.
+It's another red pill woman.

-She cares about you that much, man.
+She cares about you that much.

-You probably she probably can't be off of her mind.
+She probably can't be off of her mind.

-You live in rent free in her head.
+You live in rent-free in her head.

 She can't stop thinking about you, bro.